samjulien/blog/_posts/2019-07-21-building-audio-players-with-angular-ionic-rxjs-and-ngrx.markdown

 Inside the `./src/pages/home/` directory, you will find the `home.html` file.
 In this file, you will add some HTML to define your player.
 As you will see, on the top, you will have a navigation bar which contains the name of the application and a log out button.
 This button will be shown if the user is logged in.

-Besides the header, you will have the `ion-content` with a log in button, your app's logo, and the list of media files:
+Besides the header, you will have the `ion-content` with a login button, your app's logo, and the list of media files:

 {% highlight html %}
 {% raw %}